Colossal (film): Plot

 Tim pays a visit to Gloria, but is irritated by her living situation before apologizing.
 Upon meeting Tim at the bar, Oscar provokes a confrontation by setting off fireworks indoors.
 Tim tries to get Gloria to leave with him, but she stays to curb Oscar's destructive behavior.
-Oscar visits Gloria’s house to prevent her from leaving, and Gloria recalls their childhood; as a child, Gloria made a paper diorama of Seoul as a school project, which was blown into what would later become the playground; a young Oscar retrieved it, but destroyed it out of jealousy.
-Gloria's anger triggered lightning which strikes both of them, as well as their toys; Gloria’s being a reptilian monster; Oscar’s being a robot.
+Oscar visits Gloria's house to prevent her from leaving, and Gloria recalls their childhood; as a child, Gloria made a paper diorama of Seoul as a school project, which was blown into what would later become the playground; a young Oscar retrieved it, but destroyed it out of jealousy.
+Gloria's anger triggered lightning which strikes both of them, as well as their toys—Gloria's being a reptilian monster, and Oscar's being a robot.

-In the present, Gloria recognizes that Oscar's manipulative behavior arises from his self hatred at never having amounted to anything; the robot manifests as his way of making himself feel important.
+In the present, Gloria recognizes that Oscar's manipulative behavior arises from his self-hatred at never having amounted to anything; the robot manifests as his way of making himself feel important.
 After deciding to leave town, Gloria races Oscar for the playground.
 Oscar incapacitates her and destroys a large portion of Seoul, killing hundreds of people.
-Oscar warns Gloria that for every day she’s not with him, he will commence further rampages.
+Oscar warns Gloria that for every day she is not with him, he will commence further rampages.

-Shortly after, Gloria makes a trip to South Korea, apologizing to Tim over the phone, but says she owes him no explanations as he had ended their relationship.
-At 8:05 am in the US, Oscar carries out his threat, making his robot manifest in Seoul.
-Gloria walks towards it in Seoul, making her monster appear at the playground back home.
-Gloria’s monster catches Oscar and flings him over the horizon, causing the robot to disappear.
+Shortly afterward, Gloria makes a trip to South Korea, apologizing to Tim over the phone, but says she owes him no explanations as he had ended their relationship.
+At 8:05 am in the United States, Oscar carries out his threat, making his robot manifest in Seoul.
+Gloria walks toward it in Seoul, making her monster appear at the playground back home.
+Gloria's monster catches Oscar and flings him over the horizon, causing the robot and her monster to disappear.
 Gloria retreats to a bar and asks the bartender if she would like to hear an amazing story.
 The bartender says yes, and offers Gloria a drink, at which Gloria sighs.